 c.
 Psalm 95:2

 d.
 Philippians 4:6

-- Share a recent personal example of how you have applied Spiritual Breathing in your life.
+1. Share a recent personal example of how you have applied spiritual breathing in your life.
 How has this helped your walk with God?

-- What is the advantage of teaching your children the concept of Spiritual Breathing at an early age?
+2. (If applicable) What is the advantage of teaching your children the concept of spiritual breathing at an early age?
 How can you implement this practice in your own family?
 How will breathing spiritually change your own family atmosphere?
-(If applicable).

-- In your group, share an example of an area in your life where your are likely to depend on feelings rather than faith in God's Word.
+3. Share an example of an area in your life where you are likely to depend on feelings rather than on faith in God’s Word.

 Adapted from the Transferable Concept: How You Can Walk In The Spirit, by Dr. Bill Bright, co-founder of Campus Crusade for Christ. © Cru.
 All rights reserved.

 ©1994-2020 Cru.
 All Rights Reserved.